crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

     ```

-    and you can check your node's progress (in terms of block height) by
+and you can check your node's progress (in terms of block height) by:

     ```bash
     $ ./chain-maind status 2>&1 | jq '.SyncInfo.latest_block_height'